 The Summer School will feature four masterclass sessions led by Prof. Nazgol Bagheri (University of Texas San Antonio), Dr Begona Amarayona (Universitat Pompeu Fabra, Barcelona), Prof. Verónica Crossa (ColMex) and Prof. Loretta Lees (Uni of Leicester).
 These sessions will cover novel and innovative approaches to researching the urban sphere: critical qualitative GIS, visual based methods and ethnography, research ethics in the public urban space and discourse analysis for urban space research.
 The summer school will also hold a workshop on collaborative mapping online research, with researchers of the international research project SOLIVID, and a General Lecture by Prof. Oriol Nel·lo (Universitat Autònoma de Barcelona) titled “the City and the Pandemic”.

 Two Doctoral Student Plenaries will also feature, where selected participants will deliver short twenty minute presentations on their own research methodology to receive feedback from participants and a panel of CURA researchers.

 The UMSS is open to applicants from any higher education institution, or without a current affiliation, working on areas related to urban politics, policy, political economy, sociology and geography.
-The UMSS is free to attend and a limited number of bursaries are available for one night’s accommodation only.
-Please note on your application if this will be required.
+The UMSS is free to attend, and a limited number of places will be available.

-Deadline for applications is Friday 26 April.
+Deadline for applications is Friday 14 May 2021.
 You can apply here and successful applicants will be notified by early May.

-If you have any queries please contact Adam Fishwick here.
+If you have any queries, please contact firstname.lastname@example.org.